NRC - Procedures for disclosures pursuant to the Public Servants Disclosure Protection Act

 - To the extent possible, the PSDPA also protects the reputations of persons alleged to have done wrong, but who are cleared of any wrongdoing.

-Supervisors, the NRC Senior Officer and NRC President should consult at an early stage after the receipt of a disclosure with the organization's experts responsible for the collection, retention and protection of information to ensure that organizational policies, procedures and guidelines are also followed, and to support an effective disclosure regime.
+Supervisors, the NRC's Senior Officer and the NRC's President should consult at an early stage after the receipt of a disclosure with the organization's experts responsible for the collection, retention and protection of information to ensure that organizational policies, procedures and guidelines are also followed, and to support an effective disclosure regime.